Khairulazwan/bugtracker/README.md

 //Instruction Checklist
 ● You have 7 days to complete the assessment from the day you received this email.
-DONE on 7/10/2022
+- DONE on 7/10/2022
 ● The UX/UI is totally up to you.
-DONE
+- DONE
 ● Choose one of the following technologies that best suits your skillset:
 PHP, Node.JS, Python, JS Framework such as React, AngularJS or VueJS.
-DONE, Im using PHP with CodeIgniter framework.
+- DONE, Im using PHP with CodeIgniter framework.
 ● The front-end should ideally be a single page app with a single index.html linking to external JS/CSS/etc. You may take this opportunity to demonstrate your CSS3 or HTML5 knowledge.
-DONE, instead of using index.html, im using index.php.
+- DONE, instead of using index.html, im using index.php.
 The file location is at application -> views ->index.php ● Please organize, design, test, document and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g. Github, Bitbucket, etc.)
-DONE
+- DONE
 ● The repo should include a README.
 Include the following items:
-- Description of the solution.
+-Description of the solution.
-- Reasoning behind your technical choices, including architecture.
+-Reasoning behind your technical choices, including architecture.
-- Link to the hosted application where applicable (e.g. Amazon EC2, Heroku, Google AppEngine, etc.)
+-Link to the hosted application where applicable (e.g. Amazon EC2, Heroku, Google AppEngine, etc.)
-DONE, im hosting using Freehostia.
+- DONE, im hosting using Freehostia.
 It is one of the famous web free hostings for developers.
 However, since it is free, the system will appear slow using the hosting cloud.
 The link is www.khairulazwan.software

 If there is any problem, please contact me at your convenience.
 I hope this system meets your requirements Mr. Rahman and the team.